thirumurthis/Learnings/about/app.md

    - The application will be down if it is inactive for 30 minutes.
        - For example, if I didn't access the backend or frontend API it will not be active.
-       - Once I hit the endpoint, it will startup automatically.
+       - Eventually once I access the endpoint, it will startup automatically.
-   - Postgres Database on free tier support only 10,000 rows, which is sufficient for my case.
+   - Postgres Database on free tier support only 10,000 rows, which is sufficient for my use case.

 ** About the app **
 Now lets look at the application that I built.
 This application will take the stock symbol, number of stock and average price of the stock invested.